ericjeker/sfml-space-invaders/README.md

 git submodule update --init --recursive
 ```

-## Dependencies

-* SFML
-* Box2D (not implemented yet)
-* Dear ImGui (not implemented yet)

-## Learning
+## Reasonable Defaults

+* Data-oriented design by default (under refactoring)
+* Separation of data and processing (under refactoring)
+* Processors and Systems can be static
+* Use Structures of Array instead of Array of Structure
+* Avoid complex inheritance, polymorphism, etc.

+### Architecture

+* Screens are the game Worlds (I could rename them properly)
+* Screen transition is manager by a ScreenManager
+* A ResourceManager is a centralized place to load resources
+* Use a CommandRegistry for storing and executing commands
+* Finite State Machine: For managing game states (loading, playing, paused)

+### Gameplay

+* State/Data live separately from the processing so they can be optimized and serialized easily
+* Systems process data (Render, Update)

 ### C++

-* Use smart pointers (std::unique_ptr, std::shared_ptr) instead of raw pointers to prevent memory leaks
+* Use smart pointers instead of raw pointers to prevent memory leaks
+* Member classes are pointers (under refactoring)
+* Prefer references to pointers when you don't need ownership transfer
 * Leverage RAII (Resource Acquisition Is Initialization) for resource management
 * Use auto for type inference when appropriate
-* Prefer references to pointers when you don't need ownership transfer
-* Try being const-correct
+* Try being const-correct as much as possible

-### Architecture
+### Coding Conventions

 * Clean, modular folder structure
-* Use Cmake for generating build files
+* Use CMake for generating build files
-* Use Clang Format as a Linter

-## Design Patterns

-* Data-Oriented Design: when necessary, use Structure of Array instead of Array of Structure (OOP)
-* Finite State Machine: For managing game states (loading, playing, paused)
-* Use a CommandRegistry for storing commands and executing commands
+* Use Clang-Format and Clang-Tidy

 ## To Do

 ### Gameplay

 - [ ] Controlling the player spaceship
-  - [ ] Keyboard support with WASD, and Space
+  - [x] Keyboard support with WASD, and Space
   - [ ] Ensure control is smooth and responsive
   - [ ] Use spring movement with slight rotation for appeal
   - [ ] Gamepad support